Web Services Security Training

 Assignments:

-- Analyze and discuss a supplied scenario
+- Analyze and discuss supplied scenarios